nrepl/spec.nrepl.org/spec.md

 this is not an absolute path, it should be interpreted as being relative to the directory from which the server was started.
 The `line` and `column` fields may include numbers indicating where in the file the code was from.
-Lines start at 1 and columns start at 0.
+Lines should start at 1 and columns start at 0.
 These fields typically do not affect how the code is run, but they may help improve stack traces if there is an error.

 In some languages, evaluation always happens in the context of a specific namespace or module.
-For those languages, an `ns` field can be included in the request which indicates the namespace to evaluate the code in.
+For those languages, an `ns` field may be included in the request which indicates the namespace to evaluate the code in.